opencv/opencv/doc/js_tutorials/js_core/js_image_arithmetics/js_image_arithmetics.markdown

 // I want to put logo on top-left corner, So I create a ROI roi = src.getRoiRect(rect);

-// create a mask of logo and create its inverse mask also cv.cvtColor(logo, mask, cv.COLOR_RGBA2GRAY, 0);
+// Create a mask of logo and create its inverse mask also cv.cvtColor(logo, mask, cv.COLOR_RGBA2GRAY, 0);
 cv.threshold(mask, mask, 100, 255, cv.THRESH_BINARY);
 cv.bitwise_not(mask, maskInv);

-// black-out the area of logo in ROI cv.bitwise_and(roi, roi, imgBg, maskInv);
+// Black-out the area of logo in ROI cv.bitwise_and(roi, roi, imgBg, maskInv);

-// take only region of logo from logo image cv.bitwise_and(logo, logo, imgFg, mask);
+// Take only region of logo from logo image cv.bitwise_and(logo, logo, imgFg, mask);

-// put logo in ROI and modify the main image cv.add(imgBg, imgFg, sum);
+// Put logo in ROI and modify the main image cv.add(imgBg, imgFg, sum);

 dst = src.clone();